 Concern over overcharging

 Following concern that the energy market was not working for all customers, the regulator Ofgem referred the energy market to the Competition and Markets Authority (CMA) in June 2014.
 The CMA report found that customers are overpaying around £1.4bn a year for their energy supply.
-This is largely because since privatisation, many customers have remained on standard variable tariffs often with the ‘big six’ suppliers, and have not switched, resulting in consumers on poor value deals.
+This is largely because since privatisation, many customers have remained on default tariffs often with the ‘big six’ suppliers, and have not switched, resulting in consumers on poor value deals.

 Reforms to the market